renyhp/conky-config/README.md

 ### Drives

-I have a Raspberry Pi with a Nextcloud instance: as you can see from the screenshot, my actual disks.sh script also includes some lines that fetch the disk usage on the RPi and displays it as an additional disk.
+I have a Raspberry Pi with a Nextcloud instance: as you can see from the screenshot, my actual disks.sh script also includes some lines that fetch the disk usage on the RPi and displays it as an additional drive.
 I removed these lines because I think they are too specific for my case, but I can share them if anyone asks me.

 ### Wallpaper